AuroraHosts/eBPF-Research/README.md

 This produces the same result as the one seen in the code sample earlier, the only thing is we're doing the endianness/byte order conversion on the number 22 instead of on tcp->dest.
 We also use the ntohs function since it is the inverse of htons.

-Understanding byte ordering is incredibly valuable when working with XDP and eBPF in general.
+Understanding byte ordering is important when working with XDP and eBPF in general.
 This is essentially everything needed to know to implement basic XDP filtering.
 As usual, the code sample for this filter can be found in the samples folder.